-(1) This category includes the RSUs authorized by the 2010 Equity Incentive Plan, which was approved by our shareholders at the May 4, 2010 Annual Meeting.
-At December 31, 2014, there are 55,494 RSUs outstanding, issued at a \$0 exercise price.
-Of the total 362,123 shares remaining available for future issuance, up to 33,106 may be issued as RSUs.
-The weighted-average exercise price of outstanding options under security holder approved plans excluding outstanding RSUs was \$996.12.
+(1) This category includes the RSUs authorized to be issued under the 2010 Equity Incentive Plan, which was approved by our shareholders at our May 4, 2010 Annual Meeting.
+At December 31, 2015, there are 50,724 RSUs outstanding, issued at a \$0 exercise price.
+Of the total 340,658 shares remaining available for future issuance under the shareholder approved plans, up to 35,691 may be issued as RSUs.
+The weighted-average exercise price of outstanding options under security holder approved plans, excluding outstanding RSUs, was \$1,040.30.

-Equity compensation plans approved by our shareholders include the NVR, Inc. 1998 Management Long-Term Stock Option Plan; the 1998 Directors' Long-Term Stock Option Plan; the 2010 Equity Incentive Plan; and the 2014 Equity Incentive Plan.
+Equity compensation plans approved by our shareholders include: the NVR, Inc. 1998 Management Long-Term Stock Option Plan; the 1998 Directors' Long-Term Stock Option Plan; the 2010 Equity Incentive Plan; and the 2014 Equity Incentive Plan.
 The only equity compensation plan that was not approved by our shareholders is the NVR, Inc. 2000 Broadly-Based Stock Option Plan.
 See Note 12 in the accompanying consolidated financial statements for a description of each of our equity compensation plans.